HippoBaro/android_scheme_pattern/README.md

 ### Fully compile-time evaluated (`COMP_TIME_EVAL` CMake option)

 I took this opportunity to play with C++ **`constexpr`** keyword and compile-time evaluation.
 The algorithm is fully compliant with constexpr limits.
-As a result, for a specified matrix of 2 by 2, the produced assembly is as follow (compiled with `GCC 7.2`) :
+As a result, for a specified matrix of 2 by 2, the produced assembly is as follows (compiled with `GCC 7.2`) :

 ```asm
 .LC0: